tracy-git123/tracy-git123.github.io/projects/netflix.md

 Binge-watching peaked in March for me, when I watched 3 different game shows from start to finish.
 In September my viewing peaked again with 55 titles watched, which coincided with the much-anticipated drop of the final season of _Sex Education_.
 When I looked deeper into why I watched 20 episodes of _Sex Education_ in September it was clear that after watching the 8 episodes of the final season I had a period of withdrawal about the show being over and proceeded to watch 12 more episodes from previous seasons.
 In my essay, I further discuss the pros and cons of the binge-watching strategy employed by Netflix.

-​​# Places I went with Netflix Airlines  ✈️
+​# Places I went with Netflix Airlines

 <img width="400px"
      class="rounded float-start pe-4"
      src="../img/netflix_map (1).png">

 I have always considered my taste in entertainment to be very diverse and global but I wondered if the data would match up.
-For this visualization I categorized my viewing history manually by recalling the language and location of each title.

-Again I briefly considered using the IMDB API but abandoned that idea because only a handful of shows are from outside Hollywood so there was minimal classification to do.

-For this visualisation the map, labels and dots were the easy part.
-I spent the longest time trying to get the lines to be drawn in a neat way.
-I eventually settled on writing code for the lines to be drawn between points which were in a similar latitude or longitude range but upon closer inspection the locations are just connected in the descending order as they appear in the data.
-Sometimes complex code is road to nowhere.

-Findings

-I think TV and movies are great ways to explore new perspectives and places and venture out of your comfort zone with relative ease and at a low lost.
-I’ve truly enjoyed going off the beaten path of Hollywood and being immersed in strange new contexts and storylines.
+I think TV and movies are great ways to explore new perspectives and places with relative ease.
+For this visualization I categorized my viewing history based on the language and/or filming location of each title.
+Here I wanted to what titles I watched that originated outside of Hollywood and the USA.

-It’s awesome to see the incredible amount of non-American content Netflix actually has available.
-I have managed to watch several Brazilian, South African and Kenyan titles but most bizarrely 2023 has been the year of Austrailian content for me.
-Although unremarkably all English content, there have been strong contenders like the funny Gen-X show Why Are You Like This? or the dry-humor from Fisk which might make you nostalgic for The Office - George has cemented his own place as an iconic receptionist next to Pam.
-(It’s also so strange to find a show where netball features so prominently in the script.
-Netball had a glo-up!)
-An honourable mention must also go to the migrant-drama Stateless for excellent acting and gripping story-telling.

-It also seems that any foreign-language content I watch seems to overlap with the many languages I am juggling in Duolingo.
-I’m always so impressed by the movies that come out of Kenya for how gritty and real they are.
-Veve in particular had really tight and compelling story paired with some excellent acting performances - who knew Savara from Sauti Sol could act like that and seamless weave singing into his character, genius.
-Although I was almost completely reliant on the subtitles I still enjoyed the French comedy Nothing to Hide (also can someone explain to me if all foreign-language films have an English title?
-Because that would mean we are totally judging a book by it’s cover.)

-The one Brazilian show I watched really opened my eyes to a culture so different to mine - one where the host does unnecessary stunts like climbing a ladder in 10 inch heels and where people have really tenuous relationships with the mother-in-laws.
-It was truly an emotional roller-coaster.

-Remarks:
-Am I obsessed with Australia? 🦘

-My taste is somewhat global but I watched 6 shows this year from Australia this year, mostly comedy. 😂

-Faves:
-✴️Fisk
-✴️
-✴️The Mole

-(Yes I left out all the content I watched from America because obvs most content comes from there so I wouldn’t bore you with that detail.)
+I have managed to watch several South African (also known as Mzansi), Brazilian, and Kenyan titles but most bizarrely 2023 had been the year of Austrailian content for me and I watch 6 titles from down under.